Scrimzay/warhammerlibrary/README.md

 run the exe, ./warhammerlibrary search, ./warhammerlibrary.exe search, whatever, then explore the tool

-k thanks, make sure to star the repo, follow me my github and follow my twitch and twitter(x)
+k thanks, make sure to star the repo, follow me on github and follow my twitch and twitter(x)

 also, if you want to know where the logic is, its in cmd/multiInput